 The costumes are handmade and you can see all the time and work that has gone into them.
 I found myself zooming in and taking inspo shots for my next homemade cushion/bag.
 Even the most feminine looking costume was still terrifying on the male villain.
 I never thought I would be scared by a man wearing make-up, flowers and dressed in pink.
 The dance embodies religious and artistic expression and the colours, costumes, eye contact, and music all prove this.

 The music is a strange sound, erratic and eerie it will have you transfixed.
 Unlike any music I have heard before this sound really resonated with me.
 The dance we saw was the Barong dance which is a classic story of good (The Barong, a large lion) triumphing over evil ( The evil witch Rangda).

-I highly recommend going if you have time, it truly is a beautiful performance to behold and will remain in your memory forever.
+I highly recommend going to see traditional Balinese dancing if you have time.
+It truly is a beautiful performance to behold and will remain in your memory forever.

 If you liked this you will also like…